Elias-Ladenburger/Elias-Ladenburger.github.io/_posts/2025-07-13-The-role-of-fear.md

 But here again, I'm afraid.
 Fear that it won't be worth it financially and that I won't be able to support my family.

+Actually this is totally irrational, because I've always failed “forwards” so far.
+Every now and then I've even succeeded.

+What is the best way forward?
+Now that the fear has been recognized, I can consciously act against it.
+I can consciously try small experiments to keep the financial risk low.
+And keep reminding myself that I have to overcome my fears in order to become truly successful.